Vladas Niunka: Independent Lithuania

 While visiting Kaunas, he became interested in communism.
 At the time, the Communist Party of Lithuania (CPL) and its press were outlawed in Lithuania.
 Niunka was arrested in April 1927 for the possession of an illegal communist newspaper.
 That time he was released, but became a person of interest to the Lithuanian intelligence.
 In May 1928, Niunka took a more active role in the communist underground – he wrote articles to communist newspapers and helped smuggling communist publications from Kaunas to Šiauliai.
-For that he was arrested in November 1928 and sentenced to imprisonment at the Varniai Concentration Camp.
+For that he was arrested in November 1928 and sentenced to imprisonment at the Varniai concentration camp.
 There were many other communists at the camp and they organized self-education in communist theory.
 The camp was closed bringing Niunka's release in October 1931.

 Niunka returned to Šiauliai and took up private lessons.
 He became a leader of the regional communist section.
 He was arrested in February 1933 and sentenced to three months in Šiauliai Prison.
 Upon release, Niunka moved to Kaunas where he joined Kaunas district communist committee and edited its newspaper Revoliucinis darbininkas.
 He was arrested again in August 1935 (one-month imprisonment) and July 1936 (two-month imprisonment).

 Antanas Sniečkus returned to Lithuania in 1936 and began looking for new people to fill leadership positions within the CPL.
 Niunka was co-opted to the Central Committee of CPL in mid-1937.
 He also edited Tiesa and published Propagandistas for political education of the party.
 He was tasked with approaching left-wing activists (social-democrats and others) about creating a unified popular front.
 He published newspapers Liaudies frontas and Antifašistas aimed at this, but ultimately he was not successful.
-He was arrested in May 1938 and imprisoned for nine months in Dmitravas Forced Labor Camp.
-He was arrested again in July 1939 and sent for a year to the same camp in Dmitravas.
+He was arrested in May 1938 and imprisoned for nine months in Dimitravas forced labor camp.
+He was arrested again in July 1939 and sent for a year to the same camp in Dimitravas.

+World War II

+On 15 June 1940, Lithuania was occupied by the Soviet Union.
+Niunka was freed on 18 June and appointed editor of Tiesa (then known as Liaudies balsas).
+He was involved in the show elections to the People's Seimas: helped draft the new election law and became chairman of the electoral commission.
+Niunka was given only 12 hours to prepare the law which allowed only one candidate per seat.
+He helped to falsify the election results.
+From August 1940 to May 1944, he was the chief prosecutor of the Lithuanian SSR.

+When Nazi Germany invaded in June 1941, Niunka evacuated to Moscow.
+There he joined the propaganda section of the CPL and worked publishing communist press.
+In April 1944, he became the second secretary of CPL but was quickly dismissed by Mikhail Suslov for "softness".
+Niunka was elected to the Politburo of CPL in August 1944.